ROBOTIS-GIT/emanual/docs/en/platform/thormang3/thormang3_ros_packages.md

 ```

 - arguments :
-    -cut off frequency : desired cut off frequency for filtering.
+    - cut off frequency : desired cut off frequency for filtering.
 If cut_off_frequency is less than 0, filtering is not performed.
 - description : the function for setting cut off frequency
 - return value : void